-(UP) states that every formula which is a logical consequence of the initial agents' beliefs should remain so in their belief sequence; note that in such a case, the formula is unanimously accepted in the BRG under consideration (cf. Definition 4).
+(UP) states that every formula which is a logical consequence of the initial beliefs of each agent should remain so in the belief sequence of each agent; note that in such a case, the formula is unanimously accepted in the BRG under consideration (cf. Definition 4).
 It is interesting to note that the statements of (AP) and (UP) have quite a similar structure.
 However, (AP) expresses a unanimity on models whereas (UP) is concerned with unanimity on formulae.
-The corresponding properties for merging operators have been presented in (Everaere, Konieczny, and Marquis 2010), where the authors also showed that the corresponding postulate of unanimity on formulae for merging operators is equivalent to (Disj) (cf. previous section).
+The counterpart of these properties for merging operators has been presented in (Everaere, Konieczny, and Marquis 2010).
+Moreover, it has been shown in (Everaere, Konieczny, and Marquis 2010) that the corresponding postulate of unanimity on formulae for merging operators is equivalent to (Disj) (cf. previous section).

-Proposition 4 For every $k \in \{1, ..., 6\}$ , $R^k{\Delta}$ satisfies (UP) if $\Delta$ satisfies:
+Proposition 4 For every $k \in \{1, ..., 6\}$, R^k{Δ} satisfies (UP) if Δ satisfies: